25 Top Coffee-Producing Countries in 2024

 7. India

 India is next as another major coffee-producing nation in Asia.
-India produces 329,100 metric tons (726,000,000 pounds) of coffee.
+This country produces 329,100 metric tons (726,000,000 pounds) of coffee.
 That accounts for 3% of the global coffee output.

 In India, arabica and robusta are both produced, but robusta dominates production at 73%, with arabica making up the remaining 27%.